 Modifier 50-Reimbursement is the lower of the billed charge or 100 percent of the MAR for the procedure on the first side; reimbursement is the lower of the billed charge or 50 percent of the MAR for the procedure for the second side.
-If another procedure performed at the same operative session is higher valued then both sides are reported with modifier 51 and 50 and reimbursed at the lower of the billed charge or 50 percent of the MAR.
+If another procedure performed at the same operative session is higher valuedvalued, then both sides are reported with modifier 51 and 50 and reimbursed at the lower of the billed charge or 50 percent of the billed charge or 50 percent of the billed charge or 50 percent.